‘Alright, mate, tea, and a diet coke for the lady. The rest will sort themselves out.’

 The reason the kids came to Yannis’ tiny cafe stood in the corner looking like something from one of those old fairgrounds you still saw poster’s for in town.

-‘Go on, but keep the noise down.
+‘Of course, but be careful with it, and keep the noise down.
 I don’t want another visit from the council.’

-There was the rattle of coins being fed into the machine as the first notes drifted out.
+There was the rattle of coins being fed into the machine and then the first notes were drifting out.

 Yannis felt like all he’d done was blink before the kids were slumping in their chairs.
-He loved it when they got like that and the buzz of twenty thousand hormones ceased.
+He loved it when they got like that and the buzz of twenty thousand hormones finally shut up.

-‘That was quick Silvy, how much did you put in?’
+‘That was quick Sylvy.
+How much did you put in?’

 ‘Too much, I slipped and knocked the packet.’